Table of Contents

 Swaddling: That tight, comforting space inside you that kept them feeling snug and secure can be recreated through swaddling to help soothe and make them sleep longer.

-Sucking: Both WebMD and the American Academy of Pediatrics (AAP) insist that there’s nothing wrong with giving a newborn a pacifier.
+Sucking: Both WebMD and the American Academy of Pediatrics (AAP) insist there is nothing wrong with a pacifier.
 Some children have strong sucking needs and are quickly soothed by a pacifier.

 Pacifiers not only reduce the risk of SIDS but can ease reflux by satisfying the need to suck instead of the excessive filling of their stomachs.
 Babies can learn to suck as a self-soothing technique which can help them regulate their emotional reactions.

 Most babies give up the pacifier on their own around the seventh month.
-If yours doesn’t, don’t worry.
+If yours doesn’t, don’t worry (unless they use it past the age of 2 which affects the teeth)..
 The AAP says it’s unlikely to harm their development.
 In a pinch, you can also use your finger (but for your baby’s sake, please wash it first).

-Special Bath Time: A warm bath in a snug baby tub can also soothe babies especially when they become part of a set routine, such as at bedtime, which can soothe a crying infant to sleep.
-Lavender, vanilla, chamomile and rose are soothing scents that can also help with sleep.
+Special Bath Time: A warm bath in a snug baby tub can also soothe babies, especially when they become part of a set routine, such as at bedtime.
+This can soothe a crying infant to sleep., vanilla, chamomile and rose are soothing scents that can also help with sleep.
 Scented baby bath products and lotions can be a nice addition to your routine to help calm your baby because newborns have an especially sensitive sense of smell.
+If using such products, test them on a small area of your infant’s skin first to be sure there is no skin sensitivity or allergic reaction.
+Lavender has been shown to have estrogenic properties, so skin contact with lavender oil or products should be avoided.

 Sound: Babies aren’t used to silence.
 They remember the constant noise of your heart beat, blood rushing through your body and gurgling of your stomach.
 Providing white noise also blocks out other sources of stimulation that might be causing your baby stress.
 You can make white noise yourself by shushing loudly, continuously and close to your baby’s ear.

-Soothing Environment: Create the calmest, quietest and most soothing environment for your baby by putting them in soft, tagless, comfortable clothes, dimming the lights, closing the curtains, playing soft music or white noise, removing any distractions like TV and quell any commotion in the home to help minimize the overpowering elements that can overwhelm and overstimulate the baby.
-This may be a good starting point for attempting other soothing techniques as well.
+Soothing Environment: Create the calmest, quietest and most soothing environment for your baby by putting them in soft, tagless, comfortable clothes, dimming the lights, closing the curtains, playing soft music or white noise, removing any distractions like TV, and quell any commotion in the home.
+Doing so helps to minimize the overpowering elements that can overwhelm and overstimulate the baby.
+This may be a good starting point prior to attempting other soothing techniques. l.

 Sleep: Colicky babies tend to suffer from poor sleep habits.
-There’s a vicious cycle: the baby exhausts themselves from crying and the more exhausted the baby gets, the more they cry and then they become even harder to soothe.
+There’s a vicious cycle: the baby exhausts themselves from crying, he or she becomes more exhausted, cries more, and then becomes even harder to soothe.
 So colic expert Dr. Pamela High, who works at Brown University’s Brown Center for Children at Risk, stresses that colicky babies need solid and balanced sleep, both during the day and night in a dark, peaceful, quiet setting.
 A baby’s need for sleep evolves as they do.
 So be mindful of these developmental stages.

 Solids: Babies suffering from acid reflux can benefit from the introduction of solid foods as early as 4 months with the supervision of their pediatrician or gastroenterologist.
 It is recommended that babies with reflux start with foods that are low in acidity such as rice or cereal, avocados, pears, and bananas.

-While there is no clear cause for colic, some soothing techniques that ease excessive gassiness, which is a frequent symptom of colic, may help.
+While there is no clear cause for colic, some soothing techniques that ease excessive gassiness, a frequent symptom of colic, may help.

 Feeding Techniques: The method you use to feed and burp your may also help.

-- While feeding, make sure your baby’s head is higher than their stomach.
+- While feeding, make sure your baby’s head is higher than his or her stomach.

 - When bottle feeding, try to prevent the intake of bubbles that results from mixing formula by letting it rest before serving.

-- Limit air that gets into their system by making sure the bottle is at an angle where the nipple is always full and use a nipple that is slower rather than faster so that your baby isn’t gulping air to keep up.
+- Limit air that gets into their system by making sure the bottle is at an angle where the nipple is always full.
+Use a nipple that is slower rather than faster so that your baby isn’t gulping air to keep up.

 - Football Carry: Popular among dads, this involves placing baby stomach-down along the forearm, head towards the crook of the elbow and his legs straddling over the hand.
 Then press the baby’s tense abdomen against the forearm.
 This can also be reversed with baby head first, or you can also use your thigh instead if the baby is too heavy or forearm is too small.